synapes/synapes.github.io/index.md

 ### 4. Data Engineer: 1 Position
 Qualifications:
-- Knowledge of SQL database maintenance and Python, Node.JS or Java
+- Knowledge of SQL database maintenance and R, Python, Node.JS or Java
 - Have worked with one of the following: MySQL, MongoDB, Hadoop & Hive, Apache Spark, or related technology
 - Server Platform: Unix Linux, AWS
 - Experience with ETL techniques that enable data ingestion, data blending, and data integration